LaurentOngaro/UEVaultManager/docs/source/output.rst

       (default is ~/.config/bad_data_assets.log)’
    -  each asset listed has different value in extras data and metadata.
       Reasons is: ambiguous asset name that leaded to an invalid search result during the grabbing process.
-See the `how to fix invalid search result during the grabbing
-      process <#how-to-fix-invalid-search-result-during-the-grabbing-process>`__
-      section bellow
+See the :ref:`how-to-fix-invalid-search-result-during-the-grabbing-process` section.

 The output file
 ~~~~~~~~~~~~~~~